Help Spread the Word in Your Community

 What is a Proclamation?

 A proclamation is an official designation within a city, state, or county to honor and raise awareness for a certain day or month.
-It brings awareness to prostate cancer by reminding communities of the burden of prostate cancer on men.
+It brings awareness to prostate cancer by reminding communities of the burden of prostate cancer on men and their families.

 Who Can Issue Proclamations?